rubenerd/rubenerd.com/content/post/2016/perl-520-freebsd.markdown

 ---
 title: "Perl 5.20 in FreeBSD"
 date: "2016-01-07T15:46:00+10:00"
-summary: "Symlink has been moved"
+abstract: "Symlink has been moved"
 category: Software
 tag:
 - bsd